ViktorParkhomenko/Configuring-ASA-Basic-Settings-and-Firewall-Using-CLI/README.md

 b.
 Issue the show route command to verify the static default route is in the ASA routing table.
 Verify that the ASA can ping the R1 S0/0/0 IP address 10.1.1.1
 ![{9335420C-5822-4CC9-8F92-7DE4A7AD4DA2}](https://github.com/user-attachments/assets/408994ca-d9aa-4422-9086-e2921e98f740)

+Configure address translation using PAT and network objects.